 They are arranged alphabetically, and not in order of preference.

 Kanbanchi has a well-deserved 4.5/5-star rating on Capterra.
 Aesthetically, the system is gorgeous.
 For people needing Google Drive integration, Kanbanchi lets users create dashboards that convert to files in Drive.
 The entire system is clean, easy to use, and quick to pick up.
+Interested in software solutions with similar features?
+These Kanbanchi alternatives might be a good choice to consider.

 - A powerful tool that’s so simple that users don’t even realize how much functionality it offers.